 Payscale is an easy-to-use tool that includes robust employee- and employer-reported data (but no job posting data like Indeed).
 It has a wide range of compensation management and survey tools like Salary.com, although Payscale lets you build your own compensation scenarios in case you need to create new positions or a completely new business.
 This allows you to get a holistic idea of your staffing costs, more so than the other providers in this guide (although PayLab will let you set up cumulative positions for multiple salaries at once).

 - Feature-rich solution suite: Payscale has a wide range of solutions for building and managing your company’s compensation package and strategies.
-In addition to salary research tools, it offers compensation management software and an online job description manager to help you store and create job descriptions.
+In addition to salary research tools, it offers compensation management software, an online job description manager that allows you to store and create job descriptions, and a salary calculator that helps you gauge whether or not your pay rate is competitive.

 Pros

-- Offers a wide range of survey and compensation management solutions
+- It offers a wide range of survey and compensation management solutions

-- Multiple data filters; includes unique selections for sorting data based on performance, reporting lines, and number of direct reports
+- It has multiple data filters and includes unique selections for sorting data based on performance, reporting lines, and number of direct reports

 Cons